panzerdp/dmitripavlutin.com/content/posts/124-javascript-value-vs-reference/index.md

 const nothing = undefined;
 ```

-The second important category of types is objects.
-Particularly the plain JavaScript object, arrays, functions &mdash; are all objects.
+The second category is objects.
+Particularly the plain JavaScript object, arrays, functions, and more &mdash; are all objects.

 ```javascript
 // Objects

 const plainObject = {
   prop: 'Value'
 };